-- (A) thirty days after publication of the Rules Order on the $\mbox{\it Judiciary}$ website or in the Maryland Register pursuant to section (g), or - (B) the first day of January or the first day of July next succeeding publication of the Rules Order in the Maryland Register pursuant to section (g) of this Rule, whichever first occurs.
+- (A) thirty days after posting of the Rules Order on the Judiciary website, or - (B) the first day of January or the first day of July next succeeding posting of the Rules Order on the Judiciary website, whichever first occurs. - (g) Posting of Rules Order and Rules Changes

-- (g) Publication of Rules Order and Rules Changes - (1) Generally
+(1) Generally

-A copy of every Rules Order shall be posted on the Judiciary website and published in the Maryland Register under the heading "Notice of Rules Changes."
+A copy of every Rules Order shall be posted on the Judiciary website.
 The Court may direct that other forms of public notice also be given.